xebia-functional/coding-guidelines/css/README.md

 <a name="section-comments"></a>
 ## 2. Comments

-Well documented CSS is a double rainbow with unicorns dancing at the end near a leprechaun dance off around a pot 'o gold.
-We have all fallen victim to undocumented code; even being guilty of ignoring proper comments for our own code.
-Let's try and stop doing that.
+Well documented CSS is like a double rainbow; you just have to smile.
+We have all fallen victim to undocumented code from others; even being guilty of being too lazy to add our own comments to code.
+The mental statement "I'll add it later" is the precursor to "WTF, what is going on here".
+Let's avoid that.

-To alleviate the ho-hum repetitive nature of continuously entering comments, configure your text editor properly (e.g. Editor Snippets or [TextExpander](http://smilesoftware.com/TextExpander/)).
+To alleviate the ho-hum repetitive nature of entering properly formatted comments, configure your text editor (use your Editor Snippets or [TextExpander](http://smilesoftware.com/TextExpander/)).

 * Use a Table of Contents (TOC) at the top of the document.
 * Add a hashtag `#` to the opening section title e.g. `#Header`.